Empower project-based learning

 Boost your classroom projects with GIS

-Projects are part of the classroom.
+Projects are part of your classroom.
 From community science to research papers to capstone projects, your students are going beyond the textbook and solving real-world problems.
-Use a geographic information system (GIS) to collect high-fidelity spatial data, visualize the data with maps, and use analysis to turn geospatial data into knowledge.
+Use a geographic information system (GIS) to collect high-fidelity spatial data, visualize the data with maps, and use analysis to turn data into knowledge.

 Participate in a collaborative project using GIS